tgirke/GEN242-2021/content/en/tutorials/sprnaseq/sprnaseq.md

 ## Introduction

-Users want to provide here background information about the design of their RNA-Seq project.
+Users want to provide here background information about the design of their ChIP-Seq project.

-## Samples and environment settings

-### Environment settings and input data
+### Background and objectives

-Typically, the user wants to record here the sources and versions of the reference genome sequence along with the corresponding annotations.
-In the provided sample data set all data inputs are stored in a `data` subdirectory and all results will be written to a separate `results` directory, while the `systemPipeRNAseq.Rmd` script and the `targets` file are expected to be located in the parent directory.
-The R session is expected to run from this parent directory.

-[*systemPipeRdata*](http://bioconductor.org/packages/release/data/experiment/html/systemPipeRdata.html) package is a helper package to generate a fully populated [*systemPipeR*](http://bioconductor.org/packages/release/bioc/html/systemPipeR.html) workflow environment in the current working directory with a single command.
-All the instruction for generating the workflow are provide in the *systemPipeRdata* vignette [here](http://www.bioconductor.org/packages/devel/data/experiment/vignettes/systemPipeRdata/inst/doc/systemPipeRdata.html#1_Introduction).
+This report describes the analysis of several ChIP-Seq experiments studying the DNA binding patterns of the transcriptions factors … from *organism* ….

+### Experimental design

+Typically, users want to specify here all information relevant for the analysis of their NGS study.
+This includes detailed descriptions of FASTQ files, experimental design, reference genome, gene annotations, etc.

-The mini sample FASTQ files used by this report as well as the associated reference genome files can be loaded via the *systemPipeRdata* package.
+Note: the mini sample FASTQ files used by this report as well as the associated reference genome files can be loaded via the *systemPipeRdata* package.
 The chosen data set [SRP010938](http://www.ncbi.nlm.nih.gov/sra/?term=SRP010938) contains 18 paired-end (PE) read sets from *Arabidposis thaliana*